atomone-hub/govgen-validators/fox-govgen001.md

 2) Why you want to become a validator for GovGen and AtomOne

-Aib Staff working independantly to help support launch of Govgen
+Working independantly to help support launch of Govgen

 3) Brief history/ Intro to your validator